 Analysis of the recovery policy vision in Flanders (Belgium) and the Netherlands shows that both countries share similar views on the notion of addiction recovery, broadly described as a personal process and holistic concept that involves multiple life domains.
-This is in line with, and likely inspired by, scientific conceptualizations of mental health and addiction recovery that broaden the focus from (abstinence-oriented) clinical recovery to personal, social, and functional dimensions (e.g. Best, Gow, Taylor, Knox, & White, 2011; Neale et al., 2015; van der Stel, 2012; White, 2007).
+This is in line with, and likely inspired by, scientific conceptualizations of mental health and addiction recovery that broaden the focus from (abstinence-oriented) clinical recovery to personal, social, societal, and functional dimensions (e.g. Best, Gow, Taylor, Knox, & White, 2011; Neale et al., 2015; van der Stel, 2012; White, 2007).
 In comparison to some Anglophone recovery discourses, it can be argued that the Flemish and Dutch recovery frameworks are less focused on normative ideas of recovery as an outcome.
 Although UK drug policy has, for example, featured recovery as its organizing concept for addiction services and policies earlier compared to Flanders and the Netherlands, its recovery-oriented policy discourse has been criticized for being overly abstinence-oriented (e.g. Duke, 2012; McKeganey, 2014).
 UK policy refers, for example, to ‘full recovery’, which means to support ‘every individual to live a life free from drugs’ (HM Government, 2017, p.
 7).
 Hence, the concept of recovery in policy documents and/or practice is defined differently internationally, despite similar origins.

 Although a holistic recovery vision is endorsed in Flanders and the Netherlands, the policy document analyses, focus group discussions, and interviews underscored that different interpretations and priorities prevail about how recovery should be operationalized.
 This fits into concerns that recovery has become a floating signifier (i.e. an umbrella concept interpreted in many different ways) that is extensively used but represents divergent views (Hopper, 2007; Pilgrim, 2008).
 Additionally, Duke et al. (2013) argue that the multiplicity of the recovery concept makes its adoption politically attractive as it can be framed differently in diverse contexts, depending on the perspectives and intentions of various stakeholders.
 Due to this polyvalence, Davidson and Roe (2007) argue that recovery (within the mental health field) is increasingly becoming the expectation for people with psychological vulnerabilities, although little consensus exists about the meaning of recovery.
 This expectation of recovery in Flemish and Dutch policy documents is defined as an ‘individual process’ that involves ‘taking back control over one’s life’ (Flemish Government, 2016; The Black Hole Foundation, 2010).

-Underscoring this individual responsibility to change is criticized in recent recovery literature, as it brings the risk that recovery is narrowed down to personal recovery, ignoring societal recovery and absolving the state from the responsibility to intervene, which was equally suggested by some respondents in our focus groups and interviews.
-These critics argue that this is linked to a broader neo-liberal agenda that highlights individual responsibility, neglecting structural societal factors (e.g. Fomiatti, Moore, & Fraser, 2019; Harper & Speed, 2012; Lancaster, 2017; Price-Robertson, Obradovic, & Morgan, 2017; Vandekinderen, Roets, & Van Hove, 2014; Vander Laenen, 2016).
-Moreover, in the aftermath of global economic recessions in 2008 and subsequent public sector funding cuts, some argue that the shift to recovery in policy discourses was used as a covert means of cost reduction (Duke, 2012), by shoving more responsibility to individuals instead of structural support.
-The translation of recovery-oriented addiction policies into successful organizational models, however, can only be realized if the necessary resources are provided (SARWGG, 2016), which may even need substantial investments initially.
+The focus on individual responsibility to change is criticized in recent recovery literature, as it brings the risk that recovery is narrowed down to personal recovery, ignoring societal recovery and absolving the state from the responsibility to intervene, which was equally suggested by some respondents in our focus groups and interviews.
+These critics argue that this is linked to a broader neo-liberal agenda that highlights individual responsibility, neglecting structural and societal factors (e.g. Fomiatti, Moore, & Fraser, 2019; Harper & Speed, 2012; Lancaster, 2017; Price-Robertson, Obradovic, & Morgan, 2017; Vandekinderen, Roets, & Van Hove, 2014; Vander Laenen, 2016).
+Moreover, in the aftermath of global economic recessions in 2008 and subsequent public sector funding cuts, some argue that the shift to recovery in policy discourses was used as a covert means of cost reduction (Duke, 2012), by placing more responsibility on individuals instead of structural support.
+The translation of recovery-oriented addiction policies into successful organizational models, however, can only be realized if the necessary resources are provided (SARWGG, 2016), which may also need substantial investments initially.
 As such, financial haziness and a lack of structural funding in Flanders and the Netherlands pose risks to implementing the holistic recovery visions as described in policy documents.